close-dev-team/mobile-close-channel-sdk-ios/README.md

 ### Build environment
 To make an easy start, be sure you have this Xcode versions:

+* Xcode 15.4

+Newer versions could work / should work, but we have verified it to work with the above tool versions.

+These older versions of Xcode are verified to work with SDK are:

 * Xcode 14.0 or 14.1

-Newer versions could work / should work, but we have verified it to work with the above tool versions.

-These older versions of Xcode are verified to work with SDK version 1.2.4:

 * Xcode 13.2.1
 * Xcode 13.4.2